Below is an in-depth look at how Hungary’s national debt is calculated, what its credit ratings are, and how its government raises loans.

 A credit rating in the B range is not so good and doesn’t compare favorably with the ratings of other EU nations.

-However, although the Ministry in answerable to parliament for the debt, it doesn’t manage the debt directly.
+However, although the ministry is answerable to parliament for the debt, it doesn’t manage the debt directly.
 It gives this responsibility to an independent state-owned agency, called the Government Debt Management Agency (ÁKK).

 The ÁKK operates an electronic platform, called WebTreasury, which details the different government securities in circulation.

 Financial institutions can buy government securities after that initial offering.
-They can either buy them direct from the Treasury, from one of the approved dealers, or on the secondary market.
+They can either buy them direct from the treasury, from one of the approved dealers, or on the secondary market.

-Types of Hungarian government securities
+Types of Hungarian Government Securities